leoAshu/web3-essentials/README.md

     - minimum amount that must be paid for a transaction to be considered valid
   - priority fee
     - is a tip that users can add to the base fee
-    - incentivizes validators to include theit transaction in the next block
+    - incentivizes validators to include their transaction in the next block
     - offering too little may result in delayed transaction
     - offering too much may waste ETH
 - `Gas Fees = Gas Used * Cost per unit Gas`